-(b) To appoint the General Manager of the Authority who shall be the chief executive officer
+- To appoint the General Manager of the Authority who shall be the chief executive officer of the Authority;

 Section 8.
 Functions, Powers and Duties of the General Manager. – The General Manager shall be directly responsible to the Board and shall have the following functions, powers and duties:

-(a) To direct and supervise the day-to-day management, operation and administration of the
+- To direct and supervise the day-to-day management, operation and administration of the airports;

 Section 9.
 Capital. – The Authority shall have an authorized capital stock equal to and consisting of: